ZeanQin/zeanqin.github.io/content/drafts/extracting-shift-handover-data-from-paper-forms-in-hospital-environment.md

 ### Demo

-At [Riberry](https://riberry.health), we build a platform for collecting data and distributing insights within hospital environments, as well as delivering clinical improvement programs.
-This article only focuses on data extracting from paper forms using OCR - a feature on the data collection side of things.
+At [Riberry](https://riberry.health), we build a platform for collecting data and generating insights within hospital environments, as well as delivering clinical improvement programs.
+This article only focuses on extracting data from paper forms using OCR - a feature on the data collection side of things.

 And below is a demo of how data is extracted from a paper form and entered into the system.